Ismail Ayob: 2007 court action

 Ismail Ayob, George Bizos and Wim Trengrove were trustees of the Nelson Mandela Trust.
 The Trust was set up to hold money donated to Nelson Mandela.
 Ayob resigned from the Trust.
 In 2006, the two remaining trustees of the Nelson Mandela Trust launched an application against Ayob for disbursing money in terms of the trust deed without their express consent.
 Ayob explained these disbursements included money that was paid to the South African Revenue Service, to the children and grandchildren of Mandela, Mandela himself, and to an accounting company for four years of accounting work.

 It was alleged that Ayob made defamatory remarks about Mandela in his affidavit, for which the court order stated that Ayob should apologise.
 These alleged that Mandela had foreign bank accounts and had not paid tax on these were later pointed out to have originated not from Ayob's affidavit but from Mandela's, George Bizos', and Iqbal Meer's affidavits against Ayob.

-Personal life
+Personal life and death

-Ayob attended the Methodist Coloured School until the age of 14, when he was sent to Pretoria to continue his schooling at the Pretoria Indian Boys High School, as schools in his area were closed to him because of his race.
-He is married to Zamila Ayob and they have one son, Zayd Ismail Ayob, who is also his law partner.
+Ayob was born on 3 January 1942.
+He attended the Methodist Coloured School until the age of 14, when he was sent to Pretoria to continue his schooling at the Pretoria Indian Boys High School, as schools in his area were closed to him because of his race.
+He was married to Zamila Ayob and they had one son, Zayd Ismail Ayob, who is also his law partner.

 Due to his Indian heritage, Ayob found that he could not attend university after he completed high school in 1959.
 He moved to London, where he attended the London School of Economics and read law.
-He qualified as a barrister and returned to South Africa to practice as an attorney.
+He qualified as a barrister and returned to South Africa to practise as an attorney.

+Ayob died on 17 December 2025, at the age of 83.